microsoft/WSL-DistroLauncher/README.md

 ## Launcher Outline
   This is the basic flow of how the launcher code is set up.

-  1. First check if the distribution is registered.
+  1. First, check if the distribution is registered.
 If it's not, then it is registered it with the Windows Subsystem for Linux.
 Registration extracts the tar.gz file that is included in your distribution appx.
   2. Once the distro is successfully registered, any other pre-launch setup is performed in `InstallDistribution()`.
 This is where distro-specific setup can be performed.
 As an example, the reference implementation creates a user account and sets this user account as the default for the distro.
       - Note: The commands used to query and create user accounts are Ubuntu-specific; change as necessary to match the needs of your distro.
   3. Once the distro is configured, parse any other command-line arguments.
 The details of these arguments are described above, in the [Introduction](#Introduction).